 Next, place the cup under vacuum; the mix will initially rise as the bubbles expand, and then collapse back; you should keep it under vacuum for another 1-2 minutes past that point.
 If the resin gets dangerously close to overflowing during the initial rise, simply release the vacuum (i.e., yank out the hose), and try again; several cycles of that should do the trick - and next time, use a larger cup.

 The next step is to pour some of the resin into the mold created in chapter 3; use about half of the required volume or so.
 Place the mold on a strip of aluminum foil, and put that under vacuum; this will help the resin conform to even the most intricate shapes with no effort on your end.
-After about 2-3 minutes, you can slowly release the vacuum, pour the remaining amount of resin (use a bit more than necessary), and set the whole thing aside for several minutes to allow any bubbles to rise to the surface (or collapse back into the resin).
+After about 2-3 minutes, you can slowly release the vacuum, pour the remaining amount of resin (use a bit more than necessary to get a convex surface at the top of the mold), and set the whole thing aside for several minutes to allow any bubbles to rise to the surface (or collapse back into the resin).
 If there are any stubborn bubbles on the surface at that point, you can apply a gentle burst of compressed air to get rid of them.

 Finally, cover the entire contraption with a flat, clean sheet of polypropylene; lay it down gradually, starting at one side, to avoid air entrapment.
 When done, weigh it down with something reasonably heavy - around 500 g should do - and brace the whole thing, so that the cover doesn't slide off.
 Be sure to check the timer at this point - has the entire process taken more than about 12-15 minutes?
 If yes, why?